-As outlined in the introductory statement of the Tenure Review Guidelines, Southwestern College's objective is to fill its faculty positions with extraordinary people of uncommon ability, energy, enthusiasm and commitment.
-We wish to employ faculty who bring to their department, division and campus a breadth and depth of knowledge; pedagogical effectiveness; demonstrated commitment to diversity, equity, inclusion; the ability to work collegially with others; and life experiences that will enrich their disciplines and stimulate learning.
+As outlined in the introductory statement of the Tenure Review Guidelines, Southwestern College's objective is to fill its faculty positions with extraordinary people, men and women of uncommon ability, energy, enthusiasm and commitment.
+We wish to employ faculty who bring to their department, division and campus a breadth and depth of knowledge, pedagogical effectiveness and life experiences that will enrich their disciplines and stimulate learning.
 Faculty recommended for tenure, therefore, must reflect, in the performance of their faculty duties and their interaction with students and colleagues, this standard of excellence.